• Skip to primary navigation

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.

-I love this salad because of its simplicity and just how delicious it is!
-It is one of those recipes that you can quickly put together during busy weeknight dinners or serve to guests!
+This easy and delicious salad is perfect for busy weeknight dinners or serve to guests!
 Love salads as I do?
-Then certainly check out this salad Shirazi and this Keto deviled egg salad!
+Then also check out our salad Shirazi and Keto deviled egg salad !

 • diet-friendly - in comparison to most salads, such as the caesar salad, it is low in calories.
 It is also whole-30 and paleo-friendly.